hortense667/nativemap/users_guide.md

    - URL (Japanese/English)
    - Note (Japanese/English)
 4. Click "Save" button to confirm changes

+Important notes:
+- The edit modal can be tall.
+Scroll to the bottom and click the "Save" button to apply changes.
+If you don't click Save, changes will not be applied.
+- You can drag the header (blank area at the top) of the edit modal and the detail list to reposition them.
+- Clicking the right graph area (timeline) closes the currently open detail/edit panels.

 **Adding Items**:
 1. Click "Add" button in detail list